12 Running Uphill Benefits: How It Makes You A Strong Runner

-Runners can reap unique benefits from running workouts that involve hill repeat sprints as well as running long uphill climbs at an endurance training pace.
-For example, hill sprints develop strength, speed, and turnover while longer hills develop strength, endurance, and mental toughness.
+Runners can reap unique benefits from running workouts that involve hill repeat sprints and long uphill climbs at an endurance training pace.
+For example, hill sprints develop strength, speed, and turnover, while longer hills develop strength, endurance, and mental toughness.

-So, if you find yourself in need of some support to turn your dread of running hills into motivation and excitement, keep reading for a list of 12 awesome running uphill benefits.
+So, if you need some support to turn your dread of running hills into motivation and excitement, keep reading for a list of 12 running uphill benefits.

 12 Running Uphill Benefits